lz233/lz233/README.md

 </div>

 ## About me

-I'm an undergraduate student, like doing things for fun.
+I'm an undergraduate student at XJTLU, currently interest in machine learning and Android development.

 ## ⌨️ Working language